K-K-K-Katy: Early performances and commercial success

 "K-K-K-Katy" was a top 20 song from May 1918 to January 1919 and was number 1 from July to September.
 It was recorded by Billy Murray on March 8, 1918 and released on Victor 18455.
-Eugene Buckley also recorded a version of the song.
+Arthur Fields, under the Eugene Buckley pseudonym, also recorded a version of the song.
 The sheet music was heavily reprinted.

 A version titled "K-K-K-Klanswoman," with altered lyrics, was published in a "Song Book For Women of the Ku Klux Klan," c.1924.
+In the late 60s, Mad Magazine had a version called "ca-ca-ca-cooties".
+A Second World War official Army song book had a song "K-k-k-K.P."

 The song made a comeback during World War II, when songs from World War I became popular at military training camps.
 "K-K-K-Katy" was one of many songs brought to the front by officers who had heard this song while on leave in England.
 Older songs such as "K-K-K-Katy" were often preferred over modern songs.